 Hip arthroscopy may relieve painful symptoms of many problems that damage the labrum, articular cartilage, or other soft tissues surrounding the joint.
 Although this damage can result from an injury, other orthopaedic conditions can lead to these problems, including:

-- Snapping hip syndromes cause a tendon to rub across the outside of the joint.
+- Snapping hip syndromes, which cause a tendon to rub across the outside of the joint.
 This type of snapping or popping is often harmless and does not need treatment.
-In some cases, however, the tendon is damaged from the repeated rubbing.
+In some cases, however, the tendon is damaged from the repeated rubbing and benefits from surgery.

-- Synovitis causes the tissues that surround the joint to become inflamed.
+- Synovitis, which causes the tissues that surround the joint to become inflamed.

-- Loose bodies are fragments of bone or cartilage that become loose and move around within the joint.
+- Loose bodies, fragments of bone or cartilage that become loose and move around within the joint.